pearcej/pearcej.github.io/csc493/r01-project-concept.md

 ## CSC 493: r01: Project Concept Proposal

 As you know, the **Project Concept Proposal** is typically used to make a case for a project and it is frequently the first document to be created in the software development life cycle.
-You have begun your README.md for the initial part of your project concept proposal using the following sections:
+You have begun your README.md for the initial part of your project concept proposal by drafting the following sections:
 - Project name
 - Project proposal (including purpose)
 - Prerequisites
 - Built With
 - Author name
 - Acknowledgments

-Do your best with these, even though they are just guesses at this point.
-See [Awesome READMEs](https://github.com/matiassingers/awesome-readme) for a list of great READMEs.
+Do your best to improve these before next time, even though they are mostly just guesses at this point.
+See [Awesome READMEs](https://github.com/matiassingers/awesome-readme) for a list of great README files.

-Before next time you will complete your project concept proposal by improving your README.md and by adding a second file to your repo entitled concept.md.
+Before next time you will complete your project concept proposal by improving your README.md and by adding a second file entitled concept.md to your Github repo.
 Include the following sections in concept.md:

 **Goals:** The primary benefits and goals of the proposed project and how this project is intended to address the need/opportunity just described.